hemeac/kiwiTechTree/README.md

   * Ion engine duration is now finite, but not likely to be a limiting factor.
 Argon thrusters now match Ion thruster durability.
   * Burn Duration upgrades are engine specific and are tied to the same upgrade that increases thrust, ISP, etc. that normally is available two tiers after the engine is first available.
   * Engine ignition reliability will be global between liquid fuel engines and separately, solid rocket boosters.
 This allows some early fun at watching engines explode.
 This will be less of a feature as the space program matures to avoid the game mechanic getting stale when you have spent several hours developing a craft and just want it to !@#%$#@$ work before you go to bed.
-  * Note: When calculating rated duration of hydrolox engines, I divide the ISP by 30% to get an approximate ISP if the engine was Kerolox.
+  * Note: I have created an "S-shaped" function that will determine the duration based on vacuum ISP.
+The function was a fitted cubic spline based on a set of points that I felt would balance the duration.
+When calculating rated duration of hydrolox engines, I divide the ISP by 30% to get an approximate ISP if the engine was Kerolox.

 ## Current Supported Mods (see details below for general changes):